umccr/docker-who/Readme.md

   * The os-release of the host system where this container was built.
     * This can often be found at `/etc/os-release`.

-### Latest tags :construction:
+## Auto-creation of Latest tags with GitHub actions

-At the moment we're avoiding using `latest` tags as this can be dynamic.
+The latest tag will be automatically created / updated on pushes to the 'main' branch.
-The end-goal is to have a GitHub actions that creates/bumps the latest tag to the appropriate version found in each repository.
+GitHub Actions will push the 'latest' tag based on the latest version in the repo on the following conditions:
+  * The 'latest' tag does not exist for this repository.
+  * OR The 'latest' tag checksum does not match the latest version in the repo AND the latest version has a creation time AFTER the 'latest' tag creation time.